-How does an inventor become involved?
+How does inventor become involved?

 When an inventor is invited to be involved in a University licensing decision by the Licensing Professional, or intends to negotiate "across the table" from the University, inventor disclosure of any disqualifying personal financial interest must be made on Form TT-100, promptly upon request by the LP.
-In most cases, this would be upon identification by the LP of a candidate licensee(s) and prior to the commencement of University negotiations with the company.
-If Form TT-100 indicates that an inventor has a disqualifying personal financial interest, and if the inventor has been or will be involved in the LP's licensing decisions, the LP must initiate a Licensing Decision Review.
-If no Form TT-100 is completed by the inventor (and thus there is no definitive assertion, positive or negative, of the inventor's personal financial interest), and if the inventor has been or will be involved in the LP's licensing decisions, the LP, in his or her judgement, may determine that a Licensing Decision Review is appropriate.
+In most cases, this would be upon identification by the LP of candidate licensees and prior to company signing of any Secrecy Agreement.
+If Form TT-100 indicates an inventor disqualifying personal financial interest, or if no Form TT-100 is completed by the inventor (and thus there is no definitive assertion, positive or negative, of the inventor's personal financial interest), and if the inventor has been or will be involved in the licensing decision, the LP may determine that a Licensing Decision Review is appropriate.
 If inventors have any questions about how the disqualification/disclosure process should be carried out, the LP can provide assistance.